7 Best Practices to Optimize Sitemaps For SEO

 3. Better Indexation Monitoring

 Sitemap allows teams to compare the URLs submitted vs. the URLs indexed.
 You can submit a sitemap in Google Search Console and check if Google processed it.
-You can also review important URLs and check for indexing issues.
+You can also check on important urls and look for indexing issues.

 This gives answers to the practical SEO questions: